-DOCTRID Research Institute - Plans for 2019
+DOCTRID Research Institute - Plans for 2020

-DOCTRID will have as its main aim in 2019, to continue to maximise the impact of the ASSISTID and Hegarty research programmes.
-The ASSISTID Fellows will have completed their research by end of July 2019, DOCTRID are very pleased with the outcomes to date and look forward to working with the Daughters of Charity and the Boards to implement as many as possible into the service and beyond.
-It is incumbent on the DOCTRID Management Team and DOCTRID RI to ensure that the research results are collected and disseminated to the best advantage of the service.
-DOCTRID VI will be held in National University of Ireland, Galway in September 2019 and will be a platform for all ASSISTID and Hegarty Fellows to showcase their research.
-It is anticipated that this will be the largest DOCTRID conference to date.
+DOCTRID will have as its main aim in 2020, to continue to maximise the impact of the ASSISTID and Hegarty research programmes.
+DOCTRID are very pleased with the outcomes to date and look forward to working with the Daughters of Charity and the Boards to implement as many as possible into the service and beyond.
+It is incumbent on the DOCTRID Management Team and DOCTRID Research Institute to ensure that the research results are collected and disseminated to the best advantage of the service.
+DOCTRID hosted their biannual Conference at National University of Ireland Galway (NUIG), on 18th & 19th September with a large attendance from services, industry and academia.
 DOCTRID will focus on strengthening relationships with strategic partners within the DOCTRID network, particularly with Daughters of Charity Disability Support Service, to enable the implementation the research findings.

-OUR ACTIVITIES DURING 2018 AND OUR PLANS FOR 2019 continued
+OUR ACTIVITIES DURING 2019 AND OUR PLANS FOR 2020 - continued